-Our Commitment to Data Privacy
+1. Our Commitment to Data Privacy.

-We make no compromises regarding your privacy.
-We strive to be transparent in the way we are processing your data.
-We are in compliance with the EU’s General Data Protection Regulation (“GDPR”) and Austria’s data protection regulation.
-Our data protection officer is happy to respond to any questions regarding the GDPR at email@example.com
+1.1 At App Radar, we are committed to protecting and respecting your data privacy.
+We make no compromises regarding your privacy and strive to be transparent in the way we are processing your data.
+We are in compliance with the EU’s General Data Protection Regulation (“GDPR”) and Austria’s data protection law.
+Any questions regarding data protection can be addressed to [email protected]

-Scope of Application
+3. Scope of Application

-Information We Collect
+5. Data We Collect

 - Contact information, such as your name, email address, mailing address and telephone number.